Tip #237

 • New Tab button on the Tab Bar to automatically search with the default Search Engine.

-• Notes Panel button to create a new note.
+• Notes Panel to create a new note.

 • Text fields in the same or different tab* and panels.